decidim/decidim/docs/services/elections_bulletin_board.md

 bundle exec rake decidim_elections:generate_identification_keys
 ```

 This task will output the generated private and public keys.
 You should copy the public key and send it to the Bulletin Board administrator through a secure channel.
-When copying the key, include the starting and ending lines with the prefix `-----`.
 Together with the key, send your **Authority name** to the Bulletin Board administrator and store its value on the environment variable `BULLETIN_BOARD_AUTHORITY_NAME`.

-After that, use one of these methods to make the private key available from your Decidim installation:

-a.
-Copy the private key, paste in a new file and store its path on the environment variable `BULLETIN_BOARD_IDENTIFICATION_PRIVATE_KEY`.
-b.
-Copy the private key and store that value on the environment variable `BULLETIN_BOARD_IDENTIFICATION_PRIVATE_KEY`.
+After that, copy the private key and store that value on the environment variable `BULLETIN_BOARD_IDENTIFICATION_PRIVATE_KEY`.

-Regardless of the used method, when copying the private key remember to include the lines prefixed by `-----` and ensure that the private key is not lost between deployments and servers reboots and that only can be accessed by the application.
+Ensure that the private key is not lost between deployments and servers reboots and that it only can be accessed by the application.

 ## Configuration of the Bulletin Board application